6-year-old Indiana boy found dead had partially frozen organs, autopsy finds - NewsBreak

 Damari’s mother, Jannie Perry, was arrested on a first-degree murder charge, among others.
 She was taken to a hospital after saying she was ill and will be taken to bond court once she is medically discharged.

-Damari’s 20-year-old brother, Jeremiah, is charged with aggravated battery, concealing a homicidal death and obstructing justice.
-He is being held on a $3 million bond.Sign up for FOX40’s Daily Newsletter
+Damari’s 20-year-old brother, Jeremiah, is charged with aggravated battery, concealing a homicidal death, and obstructing justice.
+He is being held on a $3 million bond.Charges filed against Topeka student who brought gun to school

 A juvenile sibling of Damari’s is in custody and also faces a charge in connection with his death.